chaoss/grimoirelab-sigils/CONTRIBUTING.md

 identifier ---> 2e968fe0-b1bb-11e8-8aac-ef7fd4d8cbad
 ```

 After the execution of kidash you should get at least two files, one per each index pattern used in the panel and one with the panel itself.
 You should put them under `<collection_name>/` directory.
+Please remind index patterns are required only if you modify them is some way (fields format, scripted fields, new fields added) or if they are new.

 ### Adding or updating documentation

 If you are adding a new panel or updating an existing one, you will be required to document it.
 Bug fixes usually don't need documentation updates.
+[Jekyll](https://jekyllrb.com/) is used on top of [GitHub Pages](https://pages.github.com/) to build the web page.
+For more information on how to configure a local Jekyll instance to work with GitHub Pages see [Jekyll and GitHub Pages section](#jekyll-and-github-pages).

 Under `docs/` directory you'll find the following structure:
 ```